 - I like to use the boiler at the end of my baking time.
 It’s not needed, but it does help create some crunch to the crumble topper.

-- This crumble could be made ahead of time and placed in the oven when ready.
+- This crumble could be made ahead of time and placed in the oven for a quick warm-up ready.

 This recipe is enough for a 1qt baking dish or 2-4 ramekins.